jpellman/wiki.libjpel.so/Maxwell.md

 -   Make an Ansible role for the gmvault backups.
 -   Make Ansible roles for boinc and <folding@home>.
 -   Back up home video DV footage currently on the root volume SSD to another disk. *DONE: 2/24/19, 23:25*
--   Create a Kickstart config that installs CentOS 7 on the non-Windows SSD, along with the virtualization host install group.
-Configure GPU passthrough within Kickstart config.
-The hypervisor should be managed entirely via Kickstart. *DONE: 2/27/19, 00:09* (Though it's worth double-checking this at some point).
 -   Invoke your ZFS backup script to send a snapshot to AWS.
 Invoke the ZFS backup script to save a snapshot to your nearline storage.
 -   Create a CentOS 6 VM for BOINC and FAH.
 We want to use CentOS 6 because the FAH packages still need Python 2.6 (unless you modify them manually to use Python 2.7 in CentOS 7, which is a bit of a pain).
 Attach thumb drive to this VM and have it be the backing storage for at least the scratch storage used by BOINC.
 Give this VM access to GPUs and 8 vCPUs.
 -   Create a CentOS 7 VM for general file access / ZFS.
 Give it 2 vCPUs.
 This VM may also contain the Twitter CLI (possibly within an RVM environment), gmvault and all of the other internet presence / personal data backup cronjobs (I may make one of these for my reddit data using [PRAW](https://praw.readthedocs.io)).